builda-modules/blueprint-test/README.md

-# Builda Scaffold: Red Fox
+# Builda blueprint - test

-This is a transient repo for me to test out how I'm going to structure scaffold packages.
-I'd advise against using this for anything, should you come across it.
+This is just a test repo to test the builda blueprint system.